ufcg-lsd/arrebol/worker/deploy/README.md

-# Worker Node Deployment
+# Worker Deployment

-This document provides instructions for deploying worker nodes.
-It has been designed to facilitate the deployment of worker nodes over multiple machines.
+This document describes the deploy of Workers.
+The deply process was design to ease the deployment of Workers over multiple hosts.
+Before explaining the details of the deployment process, the document first describe the main concepts used on the document.

 ## **Overview**

 ### _Worker Node_

-**Worker Node** is the host where workers live.
-You need to deploy at least one worker node for Arrebol.
+**Worker Node** is the host where workers run.
+One needs to deploy at least one Worker Node for Arrebol.

 ### _Coordination Host_

-The **coordination host** is a machine from which scripts are executed to deploy worker nodes.
-The coordination host must have access to worker nodes via **SSH (using a rsa key pair)** to perform its function.
+The **coordination host** is a host from which scripts are executed to perfom the deployment.
+The coordination host must have access to Worker Nodes via **SSH (using a rsa key pair)** to perform its function.

 ![Worker Deployment](../../imgs/wd.png)